Apr 06, 2025

 Creating Higher Aspiration & Motivation Project (CHAMP)

-The program includes a six-week summer enrichment program, with a goal of increasing students’ math, science, English, public speaking and cooperative skill building and career exploration.
-The academic year program includes after school tutoring, in and out of school counseling and mentoring, Saturday Academy, PSAT/SAT instruction, career exploration, field trips and educational activities.
-Trips to colleges and universities as well as assistance with completion of college applications and financial aid forms are provided.
+The program includes a six-week summer enrichment program with the goal of increasing students’ math, science, English, public speaking, cooperative skill building, and career exploration.
+The academic year program includes after-school tutoring, in and out-of-school counseling and mentoring, Saturday Academy, PSAT/SAT instruction, career exploration, field trips, and educational activities.
+Trips to colleges and universities, as well as assistance with the completion of college applications and financial aid forms, are provided.
 College Access workshops are also offered to parents.

 The program is supported by funds from the U.S. Department of Education administered through the New Jersey Office of the Secretary of Higher Education (OSHE), NJ GEAR UP and College Bound Grant Programs, Camden City Schools, and Rowan University.